-Warning: Breathtaking landscapes up ahead.
+Warning: Breathtaking landscapes up ahead in Yunnan, China.
 The best part, it’s under four hours by flight from Singapore!

 When people think of China, Yunnan province hardly comes to mind.
 It’s not as well-known as Beijing or Shanghai, but it damn well should be — and this is coming from someone who’s already been to six Chinese cities.